-James Gracer M.D., Member, is an internist as well as a psychiatrist with 22 years of experience and is certified by the American Board of Psychiatry and Neurology.
+Member — James Gracer (M.D.) is an internist as well as a psychiatrist with 22 years of experience and is certified by the American Board of Psychiatry and Neurology.
 Dr. Gracer has been wholeheartedly donating pro-bono psychiatric evaluation and medication management to more than 200 Cambodian refugees since October 2001.
 These services has brought much needed healing to the difficult lives of these refugees.
 Dr. Gracer has been providing the same free of charge services to the Afghan, Bosnian, Middle Eastern, Laotian and Vietnamese clients at CERI.

 Maria Lilia Remigio

-Sreyneang Lim emigrated from Cambodia at the age of 8 years old.
+Member — Sreyneang Lim emigrated from Cambodia at the age of 8 years old.
 She is the daughter of two Cambodian survivors from the Khmer Rouge Genocide.
 At 12 years old she went under two brain surgeries, which left her feeling infinitely blessed and grateful to be alive every single day.
-As a first generation, Cambodian woman Sreyneang is proud to be the first in her family to attend college and received her B.A. degree in Psychology from the University of California, Berkeley.
+As a first generation Cambodian woman, Sreyneang is proud to be the first in her family to attend college and received her B.A. in Psychology from the University of California, Berkeley.
 Sreyneang grew up wanting to help others and is compassionate about her role as a community worker for refugees, immigrants, and the minority who have been affected by trauma.
-Since 2013 she started volunteering as an assistant for the at-risk youth group of young women at the Center for Empowering Refugees & Immigrants (CERI) and became a staff member in 2015 working in multiple roles.
+Since 2013 she started volunteering as an assistant for the at-risk youth group of young women at the Center for Empowering Refugees and Immigrants (CERI) and became a staff member in 2015 working in multiple roles.
 Sreyneang enjoys staying active, going on hikes with her dog, coloring/drawing, expressive writing, meditating, and listening to music.